DylanHKimball/Dylan-Kimball---ePortfolio/README.md

   <img width="600" height="400" src="images/Website.png"/>
 </p>

 The artifact that I chose for the Databases category is a simple java program I created for CS-250 Software Development Lifecycle.
 The original program created a simple slideshow on the users comptuer that would allow them to click through five preset travel destinations.
-To enhance this program I completely reworked from the ground up to create a fully functional website that utilizes a cloud based NoSQL database.
-Normal users can view the website and scroll through the different travel destinations stored in the database.
-An admin user can login through login information stored on the database and either add, modify, or remove destinations from the database.
 I included this project in my ePortfolio as java is a widely used language and this project showcases my abilities with the language.
 This program also showcases my full-stack development skills, ability to utilize different softwares and libraries to create a cohesive and functional program, and my ability to expand and improve a program and implement new concepts and knowledge.
 When starting this project I had no idea how to build a website, so this is also a great showcase of my ability to learn new concepts and effectively apply them.

+List of Enhancements performed:
+- This program was completely reworked from the ground up to create a fully functional website.
+- All travel destination data and authenticated user data is stored in a NoSQL cloud database through MongoDB Atlas.
+- The website utilizes Spring Boot, Spring Security, Maven Dependencies, MongoDB support, and Thymeleaf functionality.
+- The website implements a Rest CRUD API.
+- Any user can access the main home page that displays the travel destinations, any other page requires a login to access.
+- Once an authenticated user logs in with an authenticated username and password in the database they are brought to an admin page.
+- The admin page gives the admins functionality to add, modify, and delete records from the database.
+- The database also contains a backup for important travel records in case something happens to the collection being utilized.
+- All information is displayed using HTML, Thymeleaf, and CSS Flexbox.

-To go into more detail about why I included this project, the enhancements done on this project, my goals with this enhancement, and to view the original and enhanced code, please click the link below.
+To go into more detail about why I included this project, the enhancements done on this project, my goals with this enhancement, my experience working on the enhancement, and to view the original and enhanced code, please click the link below.

 [Artifact 3: Slide Show Website](https://github.com/DylanHKimball/Dylan-Kimball---ePortfolio/tree/main/Databases)